Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Irreducible symplectic varieties

 \subsection{Definitions}

 We follow the usual definitions from \cite{Bakker} and \cite{Bakker2}. \begin{defi} Let $X$ be a normal complex analytic space. \begin{itemize} \item We denote by $\Omega_X^{[p]}$ the sheaf of \emph{reflexive holomorphic $p$-forms} on $X$ given by $i_*\Omega_{X_{reg}}^p$, where $i:X_{reg}\hookrightarrow X$ is the inclusion. \item We call a \emph{holomorphic symplectic form} on $X$ a closed reflexive 2-form on $X$ which is non-degenerate at each point of $X_{reg}$. \item Let $f:\widetilde{X}\rightarrow X$ be a resolution of singularities.
-We say that $X$ is a \emph{symplectic variety} if $X$ admits a symplectic form $\sigma$ such that $f^*(\sigma)$ extends to a holomorphic 2-form on $\widetilde{X}$. \end{itemize} \end{defi} \begin{rmk} By \cite[Corollary 1.8]{Kebekus}, a complex analytic space with only rational singularities is a symplectic varieties if and only if it admits a symplectic form. \end{rmk} \begin{defi} A \emph{primitively symplectic variety} is a normal compact Kähler symplectic variety with $h^1(X,\mathcal{O}_X)=0$ and $h^0(X,\Omega_X^{[2]})=1$. \end{defi} \begin{defi} Let $X$ be a compact Kähler complex analytic space with rational singularities.
-We say that $X$ is an \emph{irreducible holomorphic symplectic (IHS) variety} if for all quasi-étale covers $q:\widetilde{X}\rightarrow X$, the algebra $H^0\left(\widetilde{X},\Omega^{[\bullet]}_{\widetilde{X}}\right)$ is generated by a holomorphic symplectic form $\widetilde{\sigma}\in H^0\left(\widetilde{X}, \Omega^{[2]}_{\widetilde{X}}\right).$ \end{defi} \begin{rmk} An irreducible symplectic variety is a primitively symplectic variety; however the contrary is not always true. \end{rmk}
+We say that $X$ is a \emph{symplectic variety} if $X$ admits a symplectic form $\sigma$ such that $f^*(\sigma)$ extends to a holomorphic 2-form on $\widetilde{X}$. \end{itemize} \end{defi} \begin{rmk} By \cite[Corollary 1.8]{Kebekus}, a complex analytic space with only rational singularities is a symplectic variety if and only if it admits a symplectic form. \end{rmk} \begin{defi} A \emph{primitive symplectic variety} is a normal compact Kähler symplectic variety with $h^1(X,\mathcal{O}_X)=0$ and $h^0(X,\Omega_X^{[2]})=1$. \end{defi} \begin{defi} Let $X$ be a symplectic compact Kähler variety $(X,\sigma_X)$ with rational singularities.
+We say that $X$ is an \emph{irreducible holomorphic symplectic (IHS) variety} if for all quasi-étale covers $q:\widetilde{X}\rightarrow X$, the algebra $H^0\left(\widetilde{X},\Omega^{[\bullet]}_{\widetilde{X}}\right)$ is generated by the reflexive pullback $q^*(\sigma_X)$. \end{defi} \begin{rmk} An irreducible symplectic variety is a primitive symplectic variety; however the contrary is not always true. \end{rmk}